tibel/Caliburn.Light/doc/composition.md

 ### Implementations
 There are lots of different ways to implement these ideas.
 You could inherit from a TabControl and implement an IScreenConductor interface and build all the logic directly in the control.
 Add that to your IoC container and you’re off and running.
 You could implement an IScreen interface on a custom UserControl or you could implement it as a POCO used as a base for Supervising Controllers.
 ScreenCollection could be a custom collection with special logic for maintaining the active screen, or it could just be a simple IList<IScreen>.

-#### Caliburn.Micro Implementations
+#### Caliburn.Light Implementations
-These concepts are implemented in CM through various interfaces and base classes which can be used mostly to build ViewModels.
+These concepts are implemented in CL through various interfaces and base classes which can be used mostly to build ViewModels.
 Let’s take a look at them:

 ##### Screens
-In Caliburn.Micro we have broken down the notion of screen activation into several interfaces:
+In Caliburn.Light we have broken down the notion of screen activation into several interfaces:

  - IActivate – Indicates that the implementer requires activation.
 This interface provides an Activate method, an IsActive property and an Activated event which should be raised when activation occurs.
  - IDeactivate – Indicates that the implementer requires deactivation.
 This interface has a Deactivate method which takes a bool property indicating whether to close the screen in addition to deactivating it.
 It also has two events: AttemptingDeactivation, which should be raised before deactivation and Deactivated which should be raised after deactivation.
- - IGuardClose – Indicates that the implementer may need to cancel a close operation.
-It has one method: CanClose.
+ - ICloseGuard – Indicates that the implementer may need to cancel a close operation.
+It has one method: CanCloseAsync.
 This method is designed with an async pattern, allowing complex logic such as async user interaction to take place while making the close decision.
-The caller will pass an Action<bool> to the CanClose method.
-The implementer should call the action when guard logic is complete.
-Pass true to indicate that the implementer can close, false otherwise.
+The caller will await the CanCloseAsync method.
+The async Task should return true to indicate that the implementer can close, false otherwise.

 In addition to these core lifecycle interfaces, we have a few others to help in creating consistency between presentation layer classes:

  - IHaveDisplayName – Has a single property called DisplayName
- - INotifyPropertyChangedEx – This interface inherits from the standard INotifyPropertyChanged and augments it with additional behaviors.
-It adds an IsNotifying property which can be used to turn off/on all change notification, a NotifyOfPropertyChange method which can be called to raise a property change and a Refresh method which can be used to refresh all bindings on the object.
+ - IBindableObject – This interface inherits from the standard INotifyPropertyChanged and augments it with additional behaviors.
+It adds a SuspendNotifications method which can be used to turn off/on all change notification and a Refresh method which can be used to refresh all bindings on the object.
- - IObservableCollection<T> – Composes the following interfaces: IList<T>, INotifyPropertyChangedEx and INotifyCollectionChanged
+ - IBindableCollection<T> – Composes the following interfaces: IList<T>, IBindableObject and INotifyCollectionChanged
- - IChild<T> – Implemented by elements that are part of a hierarchy or that need a reference to an owner.
+ - IChild – Implemented by elements that are part of a hierarchy or that need a reference to an owner.
 It has one property named Parent.
  - IViewAware – Implemented by classes which need to be made aware of the view that they are bound to.
 It has an AttachView method which is called by the framework when it binds the view to the instance.
 It has a GetView method which the framework calls before creating a view for the instance.
 This enables caching of complex views or even complex view resolution logic.
 Finally, it has an event which should be raised when a view is attached to the instance called ViewAttached.

 Because certain combinations are so common, we have some convenience interfaces and base classes:

- - PropertyChangedBase – Implements INotifyPropertyChangedEx (and thus INotifyPropertyChanged).
-It provides a lambda-based NotifyOfPropertyChange method in addition to the standard string mechanism, enabling strongly-typed change notification.
-Also, all property change events are automatically marshaled to the UI thread.
+ - BindableObject – Implements IBindableObject (and thus INotifyPropertyChanged).
- - BindableCollection – Implements IObservableCollection<T> by inheriting from the standard ObservableCollection<T> and adding the additional behavior specified by INotifyPropertyChangedEx.
-Also, this class ensures that all property change and collection change events occur on the UI thread.
+ - BindableCollection – Implements IBindableCollection<T> by inheriting from the standard ObservableCollection<T> and adding the additional behavior specified by IBindableObject.
- - IScreen – This interface composes several other interfaces: IHaveDisplayName, IActivate, IDeactivate, IGuardClose and INotifyPropertyChangedEx.
+ - IScreen – This interface composes several other interfaces: IActivate, IDeactivate, ICloseGuard and IBindableObject.
- - Screen – Inherits from PropertyChangedBase and implements the IScreen interface.
-Additionally, IChild and IViewAware are implemented.
+ - Screen – Inherits from BindableObject and implements the IScreen interface.
+Additionally IViewAware is implemented.

-What this all means is that you will probably inherit most of your view models from either PropertyChangedBase or Screen.
-Generally speaking, you would use Screen if you need any of the activation features and PropertyChangedBase for everything else.
-CM’s default Screen implementation has a few additional features as well and makes it easy to hook into the appropriate parts of the lifecycle:
+What this all means is that you will probably inherit most of your view models from either BindableObject or Screen.
+Generally speaking, you would use Screen if you need any of the activation features and BindableObject for everything else.
+CL’s default Screen implementation has a few additional features as well and makes it easy to hook into the appropriate parts of the lifecycle:

  - OnInitialize – Override this method to add logic which should execute only the first time that the screen is activated.
 After initialization is complete, IsInitialized will be true.
  - OnActivate – Override this method to add logic which should execute every time the screen is activated.
 After activation is complete, IsActive will be true.
  - OnDeactivate – Override this method to add custom logic which should be executed whenever the screen is deactivated or closed.
 The bool property will indicated if the deactivation is actually a close.
 After deactivation is complete, IsActive will be false.
- - CanClose – The default implementation always allows closing.
+ - CanCloseAsync – The default implementation always allows closing.
 Override this method to add custom guard logic.
- - OnViewLoaded – Since Screen implements IViewAware, it takes this as an opportunity to let you know when your view’s Loaded event is fired.
-Use this if you are following a SupervisingController or PassiveView style and you need to work with the view.
-This is also a place to put view model logic which may be dependent on the presence of a view even though you may not be working with the view directly.
  - TryClose – Call this method to close the screen.
 If the screen is being controlled by a Conductor, it asks the Conductor to initiate the shutdown process for the Screen.
 If the Screen is not controlled by a Conductor, but exists independently (perhaps because it was shown using the WindowManager), this method attempts to close the view.
-In both scenarios the CanClose logic will be invoked and if allowed, OnDeactivate will be called with a value of true.
+In both scenarios the CanCloseAsync logic will be invoked and if allowed, OnDeactivate will be called with a value of true.

-So, just to re-iterate: if you need a lifecycle, inherit from Screen; otherwise inherit from PropertyChangedBase.
+So, just to re-iterate: if you need a lifecycle, inherit from Screen; otherwise inherit from BindableObject.

 ##### Conductors

 As I mentioned above, once you introduce lifecycle, you need something to enforce it.
-In Caliburn.Micro, this role is represented by the IConductor interface which has the following members:
+In Caliburn.Light, this role is represented by the IConductor interface which has the following members:

  - ActivateItem – Call this method to activate a particular item.
 It will also add it to the currently conducted items if the conductor is using a “screen collection.”
  - DeactivateItem – Call this method to deactivate a particular item.
 The second parameter indicates whether the item should also be closed.
 If so, it will also remove it from the currently conducted items if the conductor is using a “screen collection.”
  - ActivationProcessed – Raised when the conductor has processed the activation of an item.
 It indicates whether or not the activation was successful.
- - GetChildren– Call this method to return a list of all the items that the conductor is tracking.
+ - GetChildren – Call this method to return a list of all the items that the conductor is tracking.
 If the conductor is using a “screen collection,” this returns all the “screens,” otherwise this only returns ActiveItem.
 (From the IParent interface)
- - INotifyPropertyChangedEx – This interface is composed into IConductor.
+ - IBindableObject – This interface is composed into IConductor.

 We also have an interface called IConductActiveItem which composes IConductor and IHaveActiveItem to add the following member:

  - ActiveItem – A property that indicates what item the conductor is currently tracking as active.

-You may have noticed that CM’s IConductor interface uses the term “item” rather than “screen” and that I was putting the term “screen collection” in quotes.
-The reason for this is that CM’s conductor implementations do not require the item being conducted to implement IScreen or any particular interface.
+You may have noticed that CL’s IConductor interface uses the term “item” rather than “screen” and that I was putting the term “screen collection” in quotes.
+The reason for this is that CL’s conductor implementations do not require the item being conducted to implement IScreen or any particular interface.
 Conducted items can be POCOs.
 Rather than enforcing the use of IScreen, each of the conductor implementations is generic, with no constraints on the type.
 As the conductor is asked to activate/deactivate/close/etc each of the items it is conducting, it checks them individually for the following fine-grained interfaces: IActivate, IDeactive, IGuardClose and IChild.
 In practice, I usually inherit conducted items from Screen, but this gives you the flexibility to use your own base class, or to only implement the interfaces for the lifecycle events you care about on a per-class basis.
 You can even have a conductor tracking heterogeneous items, some of which inherit from Screen and others that implement specific interfaces or none at all.

-Out of the box CM has three implementations of IConductor, two that work with a “screen collection” and one that does not.
+Out of the box CL has three implementations of IConductor, two that work with a “screen collection” and one that does not.
 We’ll look at the conductor without the collection first.

 ##### Conductor<T>